nuehm-arno/axolotl-mobian-package/README.md

 Please choose careful.

 # Axolotl Qt
-IMPORTANT: Axolotl Qt is not further developed and will be deprecated following v0.9.10.
+IMPORTANT: Axolotl Qt is not further developed and will be deprecated in the future.

 There is an option to use Axolotl with Qt via qmlscene, but this isn't working at the moment.